|

 If you have dependents, you’ll need enough life insurance to cover their needs in the event of your death.
 This could be until children are fully independent or a spouse can retire.

-You can use the above considerations to figure out how much money you would like your dependents to receive.
+You can use the above considerations to determine how much money you want your dependents to receive.

 Would you like to help cover the cost of children until they leave home, pay off the mortgage, provide an income until retirement or all of them?